Demystifying Medicaid Planning

 Methods of Financing Long-Term (Skilled) Care

 Long-Term Care Insurance.
-If an individual has a long-term care policy in place that will presumably be the first source he/she would look to in order to pay for the costs of long-term care.
+If an individual has a long-term care policy in place that will presumably be the first source they would look to in order to pay for the costs of long-term care.
 Long-term care policies vary widely in terms of what they cover and in terms of what they cost.

 For example, some long-term care insurance contracts cover only skilled nursing care services, while others may also cover assisted living services.
-They may be written to cover the care for a single person only or for more than one person (husband or wife).
+They may be written to cover the care for a single person only or for more than one person (spouses).
 The costs of a particular long-term care policy will be affected by many different factors, including (a) the age of the policyholder at the time the policy is purchased, (b) the maximum amount that the policy will pay per day, (c) the maximum number of days (or years) the policy covers, (d) the number of days before long-term care benefits will commence, and (e) optional benefits (e.g., whether benefits will increase with inflation and by how much).

 Client’s Sources of Income.
 After taking into account proceeds from any long-term care insurance policies, a long-term care recipient would typically next utilize any sources of income to help pay for the costs of long-term care.
 Sources of income could include Pension Benefits, Social Security Benefits, and Income generated on investments.

 Medicaid.
 From the government’s standpoint, Medicaid is the source of “last resort”.
-The government will not subsidize an individual’s long-term care unless certain requirements are met that insure (a) that the individual is physically in need of skilled nursing care and (b) that the individual lacks the resources to pay for it himself/herself.
+The government will not subsidize an individual’s long-term care unless certain requirements are met that insure (a) that the individual is physically in need of skilled nursing care and (b) that the individual lacks the resources to pay for it themself.

 Reasons Why Qualifying for Medicaid can be Important

 Medicaid Coverage of Long-Term Care Costs.
-The most obvious reason for the importance of MA qualification is that it is the only ongoing source of public assistance to pay for the costs of long-term care; and that once an individual qualifies for MA, the Department of Human Services (“DHS”) – the agency that administers Medicaid in PA – generally covers all of the costs of long-term care throughout the individual’s lifetime (assuming of course that the individual continues to qualify for MA for the rest of his/her life).
+The most obvious reason for the importance of MA qualification is that it is the only ongoing source of public assistance to pay for the costs of long-term care; and that once an individual qualifies for MA, the Department of Human Services (“DHS”) – the agency that administers Medicaid in PA – generally covers all of the costs of long-term care throughout the individual’s lifetime (assuming of course that the individual continues to qualify for MA for the rest of their life).

 Limitation on Nursing Home’s Right to Collect for Services.
 Another reason that MA qualification can be critically important to applicants and their families is that it limits the nursing homes’ right to collect from others for services rendered to a nursing home resident.
 In other words, as a condition to the nursing home’s right to receive MA funding from the Commonwealth, the nursing home cannot also collect against a qualified MA applicant or members of the applicant’s family.
 The importance of MA qualification is therefore underscored by the existence and enforcement of Filial Supports Laws (discussed below).